Thiago099/three-gizmo/readme.md

 ## Description

 Presenting an open-source solution designed for effortless object manipulation within Three.js.
 This interactive tool empowers you to seamlessly modify objects by simply clicking and dragging on individual components of the gizmo.
 This versatile solution offers three distinct modes: Move, Rotate, and Scale.
-Whether you're repositioning, rotating, or resizing, this tool streamlines your workflow, making object manipulation a breeze.

 Move: